-This work is organised as follows.
-In the next section we present related research on opinion dynamics models.
-Next, in Section~\ref{sec:preliminaries}, we present the background for two important approaches that have been the foundation for the CoDiNG opinion formation model -- the naming game and the CogSNet model.
-The proposed CoDiNG model is introduced in Section~\ref{sec:coding} with more detailed justification why it has been introduced.
-Afterwards, we present the experimental setting and results, to conclude the work and present future work directions in Section~\ref{sec:conclusions}.
+This work is organized as follows.
+In the next section, we present related research on opinion dynamics models.
+Next, in Section~\ref{sec:preliminaries}, we present the background for two critical approaches that have been the foundation for the CoDiNG opinion formation model -- the Naming Game and the CogSNet model.
+We introduce the proposed CoDiNG model in Section~\ref{sec:coding} and provide a more detailed justification of its creation.
+Finally, we present the experimental setting and results to conclude the work and present future work directions in Section~\ref{sec:conclusions}.